How to get a visa for Egypt

 The Nile River has been central to Egyptian history and continues to be the backbone of many itineraries today, especially on the popular Nile cruise.

 In general, yes: most travelers must obtain a visa to enter Egypt.
 Depending on nationality and the type of trip, it may be applied for online or arranged through other permitted channels (for example, on arrival).
-For tourism, the most convenient option is often the eVisa if the passport appears on the list of eligible countries, and it may be obtained directly online or through a specialized agency such as Visagov.
+For tourism, the most convenient option is often the eVisa if the passport appears on the list of eligible countries; it may be obtained directly online or through a specialized agency such as Visagov.

-Types of visas for Egypt
+Types of Egypt visas

 For travel to Egypt, the visa type depends on the purpose of the trip and the passport.
 For tourism, the most common options are the single-entry tourist visa or the multiple-entry tourist visa, which may be applied for online if the nationality appears on the list of eligible countries.